Creating SEO friendly search results URLs

 }

-Note: After adding the above we recommend that you to navigate to ‘Settings > Permalinks’ and just hit ‘Update’ to flush the internal rewrite rules of WordPress.
+After adding the above we recommend that you to navigate to ‘Settings > Permalinks’ and just hit ‘Save changes’ to flush the internal rewrite rules of WordPress.